Friday, April 25, 2025

 Greetings French Cuisine Lovers,

-Roasted-caramelized-to-perfection colorful Sweet Pointed Peppers — my inspiration for this gorgeous and delicious Tartine Végétale Salée.
+You’ll love making and enjoying this roasted-caramelized-to-perfection colorful Sweet Pointed Peppers — my inspiration for this gorgeous and delicious Tartine Végétale Salée.

 Tartine Recipe (serving size 2)